 The patient may be impressed by the instant cure but warn that:

 - The initial benefit is from the local anaesthetic and its presence assures that the injection was put in the right place.
-However, it will wear off over the next 2 or 3 hours.
+However, it will wear off over the following two or three hours.

-- The benefit of the injection takes 2 or 3 days.
+- The benefit of the injection takes two or three days.

 - Rarely, crystals of steroid precipitate and cause extreme pain.
 This may still precede cure.